The Difference Between Artificial Intelligence & Machine Learning

 Neural Networks

-The possibilities of Machine Learning are infinite… and “thanks” to mainly sci-fi movies, we also have a lot of expectations for them, mainly being able to communicate with electronic devices as if there were real human beings on the other side, making another field of AI, Natural Language Processing, a huge hit in the last years, with a lot of new technology releases depending on the matter, for example Amazon Lex, the same service that powers Alexa and Amazon Echo.
+The possibilities of machine learning are infinite, and thanks to many sci-fi movies, we also have a lot of expectations for them, mainly being able to communicate with electronic devices, as if there were real human beings on the other side, creating another field: generative AI, .

 Subscribe to the LeanIX Blog and never miss a post again!